david-cattermole/mayaMatchMoveSolver/docs/source/tools_generaltools.rst

        UI solving has finished.
 If *No*, the :ref:`Solver UI <solver-ui-ref>` will not be adjusted.

+   * - Rename Markers Default
+     - *Yes* or *No*
+     - Controls the default value used for the "Rename Markers" option in the :ref:`Load Markers <load-markers-ref>` UI.

    * - Distortion Mode Default
      - *Undistorted* or *Distorted*
-     - Controls the default value shown in the Load Marker UI.
+     - Controls the default value shown in the :ref:`Load Markers
+       <load-markers-ref>` UI.

    * - Use Embedded Overscan Default
      - *Yes* or *No*
-     - Controls the default value shown in the Load Marker UI.
+     - Controls the default value shown in the :ref:`Load Markers
+       <load-markers-ref>` UI.

    * - Load Bundle Positions Default
      - *Yes* or *No*
-     - Controls the default value shown in the Load Marker UI.
+     - Controls the default value shown in the :ref:`Load Markers
+       <load-markers-ref>` UI.

 Usage: